vscoding1988/CoreMedia/Readme.md

-Obsidian Vault for CoreMedia.
-Requires the tool [[https://obsidian.md/]].
+Obsidian Vault for CoreMedia 11.
+Requires the tool [Obsidian](https://obsidian.md/) for reading, when installed, you can start with